ringcentral/ringcentral-api-docs/docs/video/api/quick-start.md

 Access to the RingCentral Video API currently requires help from support in order to grant the "Video" application scope to your application, and graduate it to production.

 <a target="_new" class="btn btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSfwFYQLx2wTidwcGt3ZEkfnwvUIcrIdshEcH2EYQwTbZUeWyA/viewform?usp=sf_link">Request app graduation</a>

+## Download and edit a `.env` file

+Follow the instructions found in our guide to [running Developer Guide code samples](../../../basics/code-samples/).
+Or:

+1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above, paying close attention to the following:
+     * `RC_CLIENT_ID` - set to the Client ID of the app you created above
+     * `RC_CLIENT_SECRET` - set to the Client Secret of the app you created above
+     * `RC_JWT` - set to the [JWT credential you created](../../../authentication/jwt/create-jwt) for yourself

 ## Create a meeting bridge